MS-DOS Commands :: FAQ

 - How do I change the font or color of the command window?

-the title bar).
+- Click on the icon at the top-left of the window's title bar (or right-click anywhere on the title bar).
 From the menu that appears, select "Properties".
-To change the font, select the "Font" tab and select a font.
+To change the font, select the "Font" tab and select a

-To change the color, select the "Color" tab, click on the radio button of the color property you want to change and select a
+font.
+To change the color, select the "Color" tab, click on the radio button of the color property you want to change and select a color.
+Click OK to save changes.
+The color can also be changed by the color command.

 - How do I sort the directory listing, such as oldest files at the top?